-A thank you letter, or also known as a letter of gratitude, is a formal document that is used by a person to express appreciation to another.
+A thank you letter, or also known as a letter of gratitude, is a Formal Document that is used by a person to express appreciation to another.
 From the word "Thank You", which is a very powerful combination of two words that signifies a specific acknowledgment that someone has done something kind to you and you wanted to appreciate that person for giving you the benefit.
 You need to let them know that you appreciated the effort they have given you.
-Sending a thank you letter to a person or to an organization simply shows a great way to show your professional approach.
+Sending a thank you letter to a person or an organization simply shows a great way to show your professional approach.
 A thank you letter may be personal; it can be hand-written and designed for a friend, an acquaintance, or a relative.
-It may also be used in a formal business setting such as scholarships, job interviews, sponsorship, appreciating the boss and employee, and more.
+It may also be used in a formal business setting such as Scholarships, Job Interviews, Sponsorship, appreciating the boss and Employee, and more.

 Formal letters have to be decent to let the recipient think that you are sincere enough with your gratitude in words.
 Other than being decent with words, you also have to make sure that your thank you letter is being established well.
 Here are the following steps for you to be guided.

 Begin your sample letter with a formal salutation.
-Address your recipient in a natural way.
-In most situation, thank you letter salutations usually start with "Dear __," and it is by far the most appropriate.
+Naturally, address your recipient.
+In most situations, thank you letter salutations usually start with "Dear __," and it is by far the most appropriate.
 You can use such salutation for both personal and business letters.
 Formal thank you letters do not have to use sugarcoated salutations to impress.
 But if you are aiming for a personal thank you letter, you can use salutations like, "Dearest __," "Hi, __," "My friend," or "To my favorite _____,"

-Address your gratitude genuinely and sincere.
-As you open with your response letter's body, say “thank you” in the first sentence or two.
-Let the person know some points into why you are sending the letter.
+Address your gratitude genuinely and sincerely.
+As you open with your Response Letter's body, say “thank you” in the first sentence or two.
+Let the person know some points about why you are sending the letter.
 If you are intending to send a thank you letter through an email, include the phrase “Thank You” in the subject line.

 Make sure to specify in the personal document what you are saying thank you for.
 Elaborate more in detail so the recipient would understand what exactly you appreciate and why.
 For example, you are saying thank you because you are given a job offer or post-interview, explain exactly what you found to be most helpful.
 If you are saying thank you for the boss, remind the recipient of a particular moment that makes you very grateful towards him or her.